apsun/cloud-configure/README.md

 repeatedly creating and destroying new instances).
 To enable it, set `VAR_ENABLE_SSL=` to a non-empty value and run Ansible again.

-If you stop the instance, it might lose its public IP address.
+If you stop the instance and are not using a static IP, it might lose its public IP address.
 When this happens, run `apply` again.